halukilhan/uys/README.md

 - Features deprecated:
 - Cool Black theme. (returned with 0.5.21)
 - Hiding sidebar. (returned with 0.5.21)
-- Flash player features like auto hd, autopause, dash etc.. (not returning) use "yays"
+- Flash player features like auto hd, autopause, dash etc.. (not returning) use "yays" instead
 - Keyboard actions. (not returning)
 - Settings or optional features. (not returning)
 - Reverse sidebar mode (not returning)